f5devcentral/access-labs/class3/module4/lab01.rst

    |image14|

 #.
 Notice the same paths displayed in the API Protection profile appear here.
 Currently there is no fine-grained access control.
-We will implement it later in the lab
+We will implement it later in the lab.

 #.
 Click the **+ (plus symbol)** next the Subroutine **OAuth Scope Check AuthZ** to expand its properties:

    |image15|

-   .. note :: The OAuth scope agent currently has a red asterisk since no provider is associated with it.
+   .. note:: The OAuth scope agent currently has a red asterisk since no provider is associated with it.

 #.
 Click **OAuth Scope**